nhsconnect/digital-referrals/pages/explore/receiving_referrals.md

 #### Definition

 This page describes the functionality available for receiving e-referrals into external software systems including how to retrieve the "Referrals for Review" worklist, the Clinical Referral Information (CRI) and any referral attachments (Sometimes known as "The referral letter") from the NHS e-Referral Service (e-RS).
-This will require a pre-authenticated professional API session to have been established.
+Further APIs also allow sending the result of a clinical review back to e-RS (i.e. Accept or Reject).
 These APIs have been developed in accordance with the [FHIR STU3](http://hl7.org/fhir/STU3/) specification, guidance for developers is available online [here](http://hl7.org/fhir/STU3/overview-dev.html).

 #### The following APIs are used to receive e-referrals from e-RS